ramithhabeeb/Coding_Assignment/README.md

 ## Usage Guide

 ### Initial Setup:
-- When you run the program for the first time, it will load data from `library.txt` (if the file exists).
+- When you run the program for the first time, it will load data from `library.txt`.
-- If the file does not exist, the program will start with an empty library.

 ### Main Menu:
 When you run the program, you will see the following menu: